Patrician Brothers' College, Fairfield: 21st Century

 On 25 June 2000, several years of construction on the campus came to an end with the official opening and blessing of the new College facilities and classrooms.
 The old Year 8, 9, 10, and Primary blocks made way for an entirely new complex of buildings including a new library, Science wing, College hall and gymnasium, and Music and Creative Arts centre.
 The old senior block was completely renovated, what was once the College hall and library became the administration and staff areas.
 These facilities have continually been improved, with the refurbishment of the Science Centre, the introduction of lifts and WiFi within the college.

 Primary school closure

 In 1993 the primary school of the College moved across the creek to take up residence at the Weston Street Campus, then occupied by Our Lady of the Rosary, Primary School.
 A Brother remained Principal there until 2003.

 The Catholic Education Office decided that the Weston Street campus was unsustainable for the growing primary school.
 There were proposals to remerge the Primary School with the Secondary College.
 However, the Catholic Education Office decided that the most viable option was to allow students in Years 5 & 6 to continue their education with their feeder primary schools.

 At the end of 2006, Patrician Brothers' College Primary School closed, and the grounds were returned to the Our Lady of the Rosary Parish to use.
 Patrician Brothers' College Primary School Fairfield was the last primary school to close which was affiliated with the Patrician Brothers.
-However, Our Lady of the Rosary Primary School Fairfield is currently under Patrician Leadership.